brainandforce/Electrum.jl/docs/src/types.md

 ## Basis vectors

-The `AbstractBasis` type contains two subtypes, `RealBasis` and `ReciprocalBasis`, which can be used to represent the basis vectors of a crystal.

-`AbstractBasis` types use the following conventions:
+The `RealBasis` and `ReciprocalBasis`can be used to represent the basis vectors of a crystal.
+The types use the following conventions:
   * The units are assumed to be bohr for lengths or rad bohr⁻¹ for inverse.
   * Conversion between the two involve a factor of 2π (multiplication for the `RealBasis` >
 `ReciprocalBasis` conversion, and vice versa).

+They are implemented by using the `Electrum.LatticeBasis{S,D,T}` type, where `S` is a the tag type `ByRealSpace` or `ByReciprocalSpace`, `D` is the dimension, and `T` is the element type.

 ### Why not use `SMatrix` for basis vectors?